A Critique of White House Fabrications About Syria’s Alleged Use of Lethal Gas

 The WHR also makes claims about “communications intercepts” that supposedly provide high confidence that the Syrian government was the source of the alleged attack.
 There is no reason to believe that the veracity of this claim is any different from the now-verified-false claim that there was unambiguous evidence of a sarin release at the cited crater.

-The relevant quotes from the WHR are collected below for purposes of reference:
+The relevant quotes [emphasis added] from the WHR are collected below for purposes of reference:

 Summary and Conclusions